 The Shield The Complete Series hits high definition for the first time as an 18-disc boxed set, courtesy of Mill Creek Entertainment.
 The outer packaging is thick, rugged cardboard that closes with a magnet.
 Pop it open to reveal the show's piecemeal police badge emblem (from the opening title treatment), which is actually the cover the digibook itself.
 If you own the Alien Anthology, you'll be familiar with this style, which houses one Blu-ray per page.
 16 discs are dedicated to the show's seven seasons, while two discs hold the bonus materials new and old.
 Unfortunately, Digital Copy streaming rights are not included with this release.
 The discs and packaging are marked Region A.

 The Shield makes its high-definition debut with a remastered and reframed 1.78:1 widescreen 1080p HD video presentation.
 According to Shield creator Shawn Ryan, the show began a "4K conversion" in the summer of 2015 after a few test proved they could preserve the show's "gritty, grainy look."
 Although originally framed for standard definition TVs, Mr. Ryan stated on Twitter, "We always filmed it widescreen and edited it to be safe for that.
 It aired foreign in many places widescreen.
 I kept it 4:3 on air because I didn't think widescreen TVs were widespread enough."
-What this means, for anyone familiar with the series on DVD or from its original broadcast, the top and bottom of each frame have been cropped for this new widescreen look.

 While it's unclear exactly what went into this conversion, the results are generally positive, although there is a question of overall sharpness.
 Still, the overall takeaway is that The Shield has never looked better.
 Skin tones are even and natural for the various interior, exterior, day, and night sequences.
 The gritty, grainy look is, in fact, well preserved, with the whole show feeling very filmmic, yet never overburdened by noise.
 While the show isn't a particularly colorful one, these Blu-rays render the streets of LA accurately and vibrantly, with pops of blue sky, graffiti'd walls, and neon lights.
 Contrast is also on point; the filmmakers frequently push background highlights but they never seem toasted (much of this thanks to how film handles over-exposure compared to digital image sensors).